annotation/text-fabric/tf/docs/about/datasharing.md

     If you leave it out, it defaults to the empty string: latest release or commit.

-The checkout parameter can be used in the `use()` function when you call up TF in a program (or notebook) and when you call up the text-fabric browser on the command-line:
+The checkout parameter can be used in the `use()` function when you call up TF in a program (or notebook) and when you call up the TF browser on the command-line:

 (in a program)